What is the 120-hour Certificate?

 This really depends on where you want to teach.
 Although some schools do not require a TEFL certificate, these schools can be less reputable and pay non-certificate teachers less.
 Most importantly, CIES-TEFL Certificate holders will feel more prepared and knowledgeable about how to apply effective teaching methods in their future classrooms.
 You will also have a better understanding about the cultural issues that face both teachers and students in EFL contexts.

-Do I need to have a degree or teaching experience to apply to the CIES-TEFL Program?
+Do I need to have a degree or teaching experience to register for the CIES-TEFL Program?

 Not necessarily, but many employers require a TEFL certificate and Bachelor's degree.
 Both graduate and undergraduate students are eligible for the CIES-TEFL Certificate, as well members of the general community who do not hold a college degree or have teaching experience.